HT Components T2 Review

 Our Analysis and Test Results

 The lowest profile pedal in our test, the HT's machined aluminum bodies boast a wide surface area and provide a solid connection.
 The simple engagement mechanism allows for efficient mud clearing and reliable engagement.
 Unlike the HT D-1 we tested previously, the grub pins provide very little interference when clipping out.
 The release tension is adjustable, and the four grub pins on each side of the pedal can be adjusted up or down.
-Included with the pedals are two sets of cleats, the X-1 cleats provide 4 degrees of lateral float, and the X-1F cleats offer 8 degrees of lateral float.
-The cleat glides within the range of float but doesn't feel quite as smooth as the fluorine coated XTR M9120 pedals but that friction doesn't affect the efficiency or performance of the pedal.The CNC machined Chromoly steel spindles ride on dual IGUS bushings and a precision sealed bearing.
-The pedal bodies are CNC machined extruded aluminum and available in a staggering thirteen colors including stealth black that feature an anodized black clipless mechanism and spindle.
+Included with the pedals are two sets of cleats: the X-1 cleats provide 4 degrees of lateral float, and the X-1F cleats offer 8 degrees of lateral float.
+The cleat glides within the range of float but doesn't feel quite as smooth as the fluorine-coated XTR M9120 pedals, but that friction doesn't affect the efficiency or performance of the pedal.The CNC-machined Chromoly steel spindles ride on dual IGUS bushings and a precision-sealed bearing.
+The pedal bodies are CNC machined extruded aluminum and available in a staggering thirteen colors, including stealth black that features an anodized black clipless mechanism and spindle.

-HT's cleat retention system is pretty simple, featuring a bar on the front of the mechanism similar to the Time Speciale 8 and Crankbrothers Double Shot 3 but complimented by a floating rear retainer.
+HT's cleat retention system is pretty simple, featuring a bar on the front of the mechanism similar to the Time Speciale 8 and Crankbrothers Double Shot 3 but complemented by a floating rear retainer.
 It's a clever design that helps to keep the mud and grit out.
-Unlike the Shimano SPD pedals design with the static rear retainer, the front or rear can move independently.
+Unlike the Shimano SPD pedals' design, which has a static rear retainer, the front or rear can move independently.
 While there are several technical differences in the cleat retention mechanism itself, the feel of engagement feels similar to a Shimano SPD.
-Using the HT X-1 cleat you'll get 4 degrees of lateral float and the also included, X1-F cleat will give you 8 degrees of lateral float.
+Using the HT X-1 cleat, you'll get 4 degrees of lateral float, and the also included X1-F cleat will give you 8 degrees of lateral float.

 Performance Comparison